safety-crew/GSG-Machine-Learning-Final-Project-Part-1/README.md

 # Part 1: Supervised Learning - Classifying Text or Images
 ### Data Analysis:

-- We have a balanced dataset with 120,000 training samples and 7,600 test samples
+- I have a balanced dataset with 120,000 training samples and 7,600 test samples
 - Each category (World, Sports, Business, Science/Technology) has equal representation
 - The visualization dashboard shows the distribution and sample headlines